pkozul/ha-floorplan/README.md

 The sensor's CSS class is determined dynamically using a `class_template`.
 In the example below, the CSS class is determined based on the actual temperature value.

-Both `text_template` and `class_template` allow you to inject your own expressions and code using JavaScript [https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Template_literals](template literals).
-Within these template literals, you have full access to the entity's state object, which allows you to access other properties such as last_changed, attributes, etc. The full set of objects available to your template literals is shown below:
+Both `text_template` and `class_template` allow you to inject your own expressions and code using JavaScript [template literals](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Template_literals).
+Within these template literals, you have full access to the entity's state object, which allows you to access other properties such as `last_changed`, `attributes.friendly_name`, etc. The full set of objects available to your template literals is shown below:

 - `entity` - the state object for the current entity
 - `entities` - the state objects for all entities